binbashar/le-tf-infra-aws/data-science/us-east-1/genai-llm-rag-bedrock-poc/README.md

    In the AWS Management Console, search for and select **Secrets Manager**.

 3. **Find the Secret**
-   In the Secrets Manager dashboard, locate the secret named `/data-science/genai-llm-rag-demo`.
-You can use the search bar to quickly find it.
+   In the Secrets Manager dashboard, locate the secret that starts with `/data-science/genai-llm-rag-demo`.

 4. **Edit the Secret**
    - Click on the secret to view its details.